ArsenLeNaslov/odin-calculator/README.md

 # Odin Calculator - "Abacus Digitalis Odinis"

-A cosmic-themed interactive calculator built with HTML, CSS, and JavaScript offers a visually engaging and responsive experience, complete with ambient space music and glowing UI elements.
+A cosmic-themed interactive calculator built with HTML, CSS, and JavaScript which offers a visually engaging and responsive experience, complete with ambient space music and glowing UI elements.

 # Features
 - Basic Arithmetic: Perform addition, subtraction, multiplication, and division.